DETAILED ACTION

 at least one memory; and at least one processor coupled with the at least one memory (Fig. 31, all UE would include a memory and a processor) and configured to cause the UE to:

-transmit the PUCCH resource according to the beam indication (paragraph 3-4 and 53-54).
+transmit, based at least in part on the second signaling, the PUCCH resource using the at least one beam (paragraph 3-4 and 53-54).

 Consider claim 8, claim 8 is a base station claim which transmits to and receives from the UE of claim 16 and having similar limitations as claim 16.
 Therefore, claim 8 is rejected for the same reasons claim 16 is rejected.

-Consider claims 2, 3, 9 and 17-18, Cheng also teaches wherein the beam indication is transmitted in at least one of configuration information of the PUCCH resource, or configuration information of a PUCCH resource group at least comprising the PUCCH resource (Fig. 6 and paragraph 56, 66 and 113-114).
+Consider claims 2, 3, 9 and 17-18, Cheng also teaches wherein the at least one beam is indicated in at least one of configuration information of the PUCCH resource, or configuration information of a PUCCH resource group at least comprising the PUCCH resource (Fig. 6 and paragraph 56, 66 and 113-114).

-Consider claims 4, 11 and 19, Cheng also teaches wherein the beam indication is received in a medium access control (MAC) control element (CE) associated with the PUCCH resource, and the MAC CE indicates an identity of a serving cell for which the MAC CE is applied and an identity of a bandwidth part (BWP) for which the MAC CE is applied (Fig. 5-6 and paragraph 71 and 93).
+Consider claims 4, 11 and 19, Cheng also teaches wherein the second signaling comprises a medium access control (MAC) control element (CE) associated with the PUCCH resource, and wherein the MAC CE indicates an identity of a serving cell for which the MAC CE is applied and an identity of a bandwidth part (BWP) for which the MAC CE is applied (Fig. 5-6 and paragraph 71 and 93).

 Consider claims 5, 12 and 20, Cheng also teaches wherein the MAC CE indicates an identity of the PUCCH resource or an identity of another PUCCH resource in a PUCCH resource group at least comprising the PUCCH resource (Fig. 6 and paragraph (Fig. 6 and paragraph 56, 66 and 113-114).

-Consider claims 7, 14 and 22, Cheng also teaches wherein the plurality of beams is a first beam and a second beam, and the beam indication indicates at least one of the first beam or the second beam for the PUCCH resource (Fig. 5 and 6 and paragraph 3-4, 56, 66, 111 and 113).
+Consider claims 7 and 14, Cheng also teaches wherein the plurality of beams comprises a first beam and a second beam, and wherein the second signaling at least one of the first beam or the second beam for the PUCCH resource (Fig. 5 and 6 and paragraph 3-4, 56, 66, 111 and 113).

 Conclusion